 Admission: Adult 120 CZK, admission free with Prague Card

 The result of the building rebuilding in the second quarter of the 14th century was the representative municipal palatial house with the tower corner, which is remarkable evidence of the northern French-oriented court lodge that is a unique preserved example of this architecture type in Prague.
 The dominant feature of the façade richly decorated with gothic architectural components was created with plastic figurative decorations.
-Its iconographic theme celebrated the idea of kingdom and the royal family – due to this, the assumption arose that the building owner was somebody from the royal court circle.
+Its iconographic theme celebrated the idea of the kingdom and the royal family – due to this, the assumption arose that the building owner was somebody from the royal court circle.